-With the adoption of the TMP, 10-year programs for roads, active transportation and transit capital investments provide more details about implementation.
+With the adoption of the TMP, 10-year roads and transit capital construction program, active transportation and transit capital investments provide more details about implementation.
 These programs are directly linked to the pace of growth by providing the infrastructure needed to support new development.